 Qualifying as a Navy Master at Arms

 Those seeking a position as a master at arms need to achieve a combined score of 100 on the word knowledge (WK) and arithmetic reasoning (AR) segments of the Armed Services Vocational Aptitude Battery (ASVAB) test.
-They will also need to be able to qualify for a secret security clearance, and be a U.S. citizen.
+They will also need to be able to qualify for a secret security clearance and be a U.S. citizen.
 They'll need a record free of nonjudicial punishments or convictions within three years of applying to be an MA.
-A domestic violence conviction disqualifies any MA candidate, and is not waiverable.
+A domestic violence conviction disqualifies any MA candidate.

 Master at arms recruits should have a valid driver's license, no speech impediments, and are required to pass a drug test.
 They should have no history of mental disorders, alcoholism or drug abuse, and need normal color perception and vision correctable to 20/20.

-Advancement opportunities and career progression for a master at are directly linked to a rating's manning level; those in overmanned ratings have fewer promotion opportunities than those in undermanned ratings.
-As you progress in rank and skill within the Master at Arm rating, here are some of the opportunities within the career field or Navy Enlistment Codes you can consider for your personal growth:
+Advancement opportunities and career progression for a master at are directly linked to a rating's manning level; those in overmanned ratings have fewer promotion opportunities than those in understaffed ratings.
+As you progress in rank and skill within the Master at Arms rating, here are some of the opportunities within the career field or Navy Enlistment Codes you can consider for your personal growth: